 - First, get medical attention immediately for your injuries.
 Keep in mind that some types of injuries may not be apparent right after the accident, and adrenaline can mask the pain and symptoms of serious injuries.

 - Next, contact the police so they can prepare an accident report.
 The report the police create on the scene of the accident may be a valuable source of information about why and how the accident occurred, though it is important to remember that the police do not have final say on fault in a car accident claim.

 - Also, collect the contact information of the driver, if you can.
 Information like the person’s driver’s license number, insurance information, and contact information can help you ensure you or your lawyer can file a claim with the appropriate insurance company.

 - Then, collect the contact information of any witnesses to the accident.
 Their testimony can help you firmly establish your right to compensation.
 If you are able, take photos of the accident scene, the damaged vehicles and your injuries using your cellphone or other camera.

 - Most importantly, contact a qualified Charlotte car accident lawyer.
 With over 52 years’ combined legal experience, attorneys Jeff Warren and Chris Kallianos have fought for car accident victims and their families throughout North Carolina.
 If your accident occurred in South Carolina, we can work with attorneys there to help you fight for the compensation you deserve.

-Why Hire our Lawyers to Handle your Car Accident Case
+Why Hire our Lawyers to Handle your Car Crash Case